From Bullied to BullyProof!

 Step Three - Expose the Bully

-The real risk was sustained when you were first targeted (you have a 64% chance of losing your job - involuntarily or by choice for your health's sake).
+The real risk was sustained when you were first targeted (Targets lose their job - involuntarily or by choice for their health's sake - in 77.7% of cases).
 It is no riskier to attempt to dislodge the bully.
 Retaliation is a certainty.
 Have your escape route planned in advance.
 Remember, good employers purge bullies, most promote them.

 - Make the business case that the bully is "too expensive to keep."
 Present the data gathered (in Step 2) to let the highest level person you can reach (not HR) know about the bully's impact on the organization.
 Obviously in family-owned, or small businesses, this is impossible (so leave once targeted).